Web Summit 2017: 19 Of The Finest Young Speakers

 Though it’s generally accepted that wisdom comes with age, does it really?
 Or rather – does it only?

-We’ve put together a list of what we think are the 19 most inspiring young people who have been announced to be Web Summit 2017 speakers, that you won’t want to miss!
+We’ve put together a list of what we think are the 19 most inspiring young speakers who have been announced to be in Web Summit 2017 and that you won’t want to miss!

 This 27-year-old Helsinki transportation engineer is the Head of Strategy in Mobility Services of OP Financial Group.
 Her work on the concept of Mobility as a Service gained her widespread recognition worldwide.
 In 2014 she was selected to be one of the 100 leading global thinkers for Foreign Policy.